kra3/dot_files/readme.md

 install virtualenv & virtualenvwrapper.
-Follow the directions in the readme on my [gist](https://gist.github.com/kra3/6224580) for virtualenvwrapper hooks for installation, follow the readme, now located at `./virtualenv_wrapper_hooks/readme.md`
+Follow the directions in the readme on my [gist](https://gist.github.com/kra3/6224580) for virtualenvwrapper hooks for installation, follow the readme, now located at `./virtualenv_wrapper_hooks/readme.md`; it explains the modules used.

 ### For GUI goodness